philippdormann/kickoff-sveltekit/README.md

 ## Getting Started

-Clone this repository, set the environment variables, and kickoff your project!
+Clone this repository, install dependencies, set your environment variables (refer to `.env.example` for the required environment variables), and kickoff your project!

 ## Built With